api-platform/docs/admin/getting-started.md

 export default () => <HydraAdmin entrypoint="https://demo.api-platform.com"/>; // Replace with your own API entrypoint
 ```

-Replace the domain by your own domain in the `cors_allow_origin` param of `app/config/parameters.yml` symfony file.
-Ex: `http://localhost:3000` by default.
+Be sure to make your API send proper [CORS HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to allow the admin's domain to access it.
+To do so, update the value of the `cors_allow_origin` parameter in `app/config/parameters.yml` (it will be `http://localhost:3000` by default).

-Clear cache of symfony for the production environment to take care of this changes:
+Clear the cache to apply this changes:

     $ docker-compose exec app bin/console cache:clear --env=prod